 In 2014, City Utilities added solar energy to its portfolio of locally-generated electricity, with a 4.95 megawatt solar farm.
 Customers can voluntarily choose to participate in this solar program and elect to have some or all of their electricity needs be provided by the energy produced at the CU Solar Farm.

 Since 2009, City Utilities has been purchasing 50 megawatts of electricity from the Smoky Hills Wind Farm near Salina, Kansas.
-At the end of 2015, City Utilities entered into a contract to purchase 200 megawatts of electricity from a developing wind farm in northern Oklahoma.
-City Utilities is expecting to begin receiving this energy by the end of 2016.
+In 2016, City Utilities began receiving 200 megawatts of purchased wind energy from a wind farm in northern Oklahoma.